27 August, 2019

 Users of fintech software: There’s an app for that!

 There would be no success and great development perspectives for European fintech companies if the fintech solutions weren’t so quickly and positively accepted by users.
 Yes, Captain Obvious, it always works that way.
-But the fact is that fintech startups, with all their innovative plans to turn the financial service market upside down, have landed on very fertile ground:
+But the fact is that fintech software development companies, with all their innovative plans to turn the financial service market upside down, have landed on very fertile ground:

-- The customer-centric approach allows fintech companies to deliver to their users an experience they never met before.
+- The customer-centric approach allows fintech companies to deliver to their users an experience they never met before (both web and mobile).
 And they love it!
 They do not have to visit banks or other institutions to create an account, they can confirm and verify their identity in many different ways, etc. Everything they need, both in terms of core functionalities and additional options, is usually available right away, in one, beautifully-designed app.

 - Fintech companies usually do not have extensive structures, so they can offer more attractive rates and commissions to their customers.
 And, as we know, at the end of the day, costs are the most important factor in most cases.